Samples 0

 The prohibition on the use of child labour, except in identified circumstances:

-• We know and understand the statutory legal minimum ages of employing children in each State of our operation, and the school leaving age and any other conditions that apply;
+• We know and understand the statutory legal minimum ages of employing children in each State of our operation, the school leaving age and any other conditions that apply;

-• Those under 18 only conduct hazardous or heavy work within the context of an approved apprenticeship or traineeship; and
+• Those under 18 only conduct hazardous or heavy work within the context of an approved apprenticeship or traineeship and

 The prohibition on all forms of forced labour:

-• We do not restrict workers, withhold funds for payment of obligations (unless required by law – eg Child Support payments), withhold passports or identification documents from them;
+• We do not restrict workers, withhold funds for payment of obligations (unless required by law – e.g. Child Support payments), withhold passports or identification documents from them;

 • All employees are recruited into roles and paid minimum rates as prescribed by the relevant modern award/EBA;